Aparna-Rajesh/tech-interview-handbook/contents/coding-interview-techniques.md

 #### 2. Change a data structure

 Data structures again!?
 Yes, data structures again!
-Data structures are so fundamental to coding interviews and mastery of it makes or breaks your interview performance.
+Data structures are so fundamental to coding interviews that mastery of it can make or break your interview performance.
 Are you using the best data structure possible for the problem?

 #### Example